Araucaria mirabilis: Paleobiology and paleoecology

 A. mirabilis exhibits two characteristics shared only by A. bidwillii among extant Araucaria species.
-First is the separate origins of the vascular bundles of the bract and fertile scales; second is the highly vascularized "ligule".
+First are the separate origins of the vascular bundles of the bract and fertile scales.
+Second is the highly vascularized "ligule".
 They also both have dicotyledonous embryos.
 On this basis, A. mirabilis is classified as belonging to the section Bunya.

 However, the seeds of A. bidwillii are much larger, 5 to 6 cm long and 2.5 to 3.5 cm wide, than the seeds of A. mirabilis.
 A. bidwillii also exhibits cryptocotylar hypogeal germination (the cotyledons are non-photosynthetic and remain in the shell on germination), while there is evidence that indicates that A. mirabilis and other extinct members of the section Bunya exhibited epigeal germination (the cotyledons are photosynthetic and expand above-ground).
 In addition, no reliably identifiable fossils of members of the section Bunya have been recovered from Australia, the native range of A. bidwillii.
 The only existing species of Araucaria in South America today are Araucaria angustifolia and Araucaria araucana.
 Both belong to the section Araucaria of the genus.
 Setoguchi et al. (1998) have recommended that the extinct members of the section Bunya (which includes Araucaria sphaerocarpa of the United Kingdom) be treated as a separate group.

 A. mirabilis is found in association with other conifers, including Pararaucaria patagonica (not to be confused with the synonym Proaraucaria patagonica of A. mirabilis), and Araucarites sanctaecrucis.
 P. patagonica is also known from cones.
 It has no living descendants and its closest living relatives appear to be members of the modern family Cupressaceae (cypresses).
 A. sanctaecrucis fossils consist of foliage and branches.

 The fossils of the putative bracket fungus Phellinites digiustoi are also found in the Cerro Cuadrado Petrified Forest.
 The latter was initially believed to be the oldest known mushroom-forming fungus (Agaricomycetes).
 Later examinations now make it likely that P. digiustoi was, in fact, part of the periderm of the fossilized bark of A. mirabilis.

 It is believed that the long necks of sauropod dinosaurs may have evolved specifically for browsing the foliage of the typically very tall A. mirabilis and other Araucaria trees.
 The energy-rich Araucaria leaves required long digestion times and were low in protein.
 This and the global distribution of vast forests of Araucaria makes it likely that they were the primary food sources for adult sauropods during the Jurassic.
 Juveniles, however, which lacked the bulk of the adults and required larger amounts of proteins for growth, probably subsisted on other plants.

 A. mirabilis fossils have been found with damage resulting from beetle larvae.
 These beetles are believed to be the ancestors of the most ancient lineage of bark beetles in the weevil family (Curculionidae) - the members of the tribe Tomicini, which are still serious pests of conifers today.
 They were probably host-specific to members of the genus Araucaria since the Mesozoic.
 Modern A. bidwillii are also hosts to primitive weevils from the family Megalopodidae and leaf beetles from the family Nemonychidae.